 3. Becoming a mentor will encourage you to learn from others.

-Mentees will often (but not always) be younger than you.
-It’s easy to think the next generation needs more education while you have it all figured out.
-But the truth is that today’s youth are the ones creating the workplace of tomorrow.
-For instance, they understand trends and technology that may escape you.
+But the truth is that Millennials are the ones creating the workplace of tomorrow.
+They understand trends and technology that may escape you.
 If you watch your mentee closely, you’ll almost certainly pick up some information or habits that are new and beneficial to you,” says Kelli Richards, CEO, The All Access Group.

-6. Gain new perspectives and fresh ideas by becoming a mentor.
+6. Gain new perspectives and fresh ideas by mentoring women.

 7. Gain the intrinsic rewards of helping others.